In the IPO capital of the world, Western banks go hungry

 That trend has continued this year, with 84 IPOs in Shenzhen in January-June versus 44 in New York.

-Riding the Shenzhen wave, Chinese securities firms earned more in estimated underwriting fees last year than the likes of Goldman Sachs (GS.N) and UBS UBSN.VX, which cover all of Asia Pacific, data show.
+Riding the Shenzhen wave, Chinese securities firms earned more in estimated underwriting fees last year than the likes of Goldman Sachs and UBS, which cover all of Asia Pacific, data show.
 Ping An Securities earned $232 million in fees, and Guosen Securities $215 million.
 Half of the top-20 fee earners in Asia ex-Japan were securities firms from China.

 Despite the obvious earnings potential, Western banks have steered clear of Shenzhen's lofty stock valuations and the possibility of a bubble pop.
 The reputational risk for taking public a company with potential accounting issues is also not insignificant, bankers said.